Our Services

 Step Three Counselling

-This can sometimes be called CfD or Counselling for Depression.
-Sunderland Counselling Service are a leading local provider of CfD Counselling and Supervision.
+This can sometimes be called PCE-CfD or Person Centred Experiential - Counselling for Depression.
+Sunderland Counselling Service are a leading local provider of PCE-CfD Counselling and Supervision.

 Counsellors will build a supportive, non-judgmental and in-depth relationship with you based on empathy and honesty.